flavioroma/wazoku_test/readme.md

 ## Exercise 2

-After a recent refactoring this code appears to have stopped working as our customers are now reporting they are not receiving the emails when we run the script (although occasionally the wrong manager does receive an email).
+Although the tests are all passing, after a recent refactoring this code appears to have stopped working as our customers are all reporting they are not receiving the emails when we run the script (although occasionally the wrong manager does receive an email).
-Please clone this repo, identify and fix the problem and issue a pull request for your fix.
+Please identify and fix the problem and issue a second pull request for your fix.

 Bonus marks will be awarded for the addition of tests against your fix